Deer Park, Victoria: Prison

-The Deer Park Metropolitan Women's Correctional Centre, which opened on 15 August 1996, was the first privately-owned and -operated prison in Victoria.
+The Deer Park Metropolitan Women's Correctional Centre, which opened on 15 August 1996, was the first privately owned and -operated prison in Victoria.
 It transferred to public ownership on 3 October 2000, the government took control of the facility, and it was renamed the Dame Phyllis Frost Centre, after prison welfare campaigner Phyllis Frost.
-As of 2022 it is run by Corrections Victoria.
+It is run by Corrections Victoria.

 Today

 On the southern outskirts of the suburb there are large farm properties which have now being developed for housing under the development names Brimbank Gardens and St Andrews Field.
 This area surrounds Mount Derrimut, which saw the relocation of the Sunshine Golf Club to allow its former location, east of Fitzgerald Road, to be redeveloped as housing.

+Sports

-The suburb has an Australian Rules football team competing in the Western Region Football League, a cricket club and a tennis club.
+Deer Park Football Club is the local Australian Rules football team, competing in the EDFL since 2023.
+There is also cricket, rugby union and tennis clubs in the suburb.